 - Seek help.
 There’s no reason to go at it alone when there are so many people in your corner.
 If something is bothering you, reach out to a mental health professional or doctor for help.
 That person can connect you with the specific resources that you need.
 You may also prefer to confide in a friend or family member.
 Your loved ones can help you research treatments and clinics, then accompany you through anything.
 You’re not the only one who struggles with your mental health, and you might be surprised by how many people can relate to your journey.

 - Don’t self-medicate.
 Sometimes doctors prescribe medications to help control a patient’s illness.
 It’s important to remember that you aren’t a doctor.
 Do not take pills without consulting a doctor.
 It’s also crucial that you avoid alcohol and illicit drugs.
 These substances interact with your body’s chemistry.
-The escapism might feel good in the moment, but many people who struggle with mental illness are prone to develop addictions to these drugs.
+The escapism might feel good in the moment, but many people who struggle with mental illness are prone to developing addictions to these drugs.
 Doctors everywhere recommend that you abstain from substance use, at least until you have a handle on your mental health.

 - Seek alone time.
 If you’re struggling with something internally, privacy and alone time can help you rest and relax, which your mind is sure to appreciate.
 Alone time can help you feel more creative and focused.
 It also gives you time to process the stressors in your life.